 Enable Expert Mode

 The “Expert Mode” checkbox was added to hide tabs that some users may never use.
 This is a handy feature that was added to reduce the number of visible features from first time users.
 However – you’re not the average user.
 You’ve found our site, and we’re going to walk you through how to set up your quadcopter.
 This includes using some of the features hidden by this checkbox.
 Therefore, we recommend all users just turn on “Expert Mode” permanently by clicking the gear icon in the top right corner and checking “Permanently enable Expert Mode”.

 In this tab we set-up communication with your RC RX if you are using SBUS, IBUS or Spektrum Satellite receiver.

-The only thing that needs to be done is enabling the Serial Rx switch on UART2 or UART3.
-On F1 flight controllers like the SPRacing F3, this will generally be UART3.
+The only thing that needs to be done is enabling the Serial Rx switch on UART2, UART3 or UART6.
+On F3 flight controllers like the SPRacing F3, this will generally be UART3.
 On F4 flight controllers, it will often be UART4.
 Most flight controllers with their own firmware will have the correct box already checked.
 If you don’t know and have a back-up from a previously working state – restore the “serial” settings!
 Don’t forget to click “Save and Reboot”.

 Read more about ports from the Betaflight Serial documentation.